smarter-sh/smarter/docs/ARCHITECTURE.md

 Source code is located [here](./smarter/)

-Not to be confused with Smarter's flagship product, customer-implemented custom REST API's, Smarter additionally has its own REST API, which is a Python Django project implementing Querium's proprietary Plugin model, along with additional models for commercializing the service.
+Not to be confused with Smarter's flagship product, customer-implemented custom REST API's, Smarter additionally has its own REST API, which is a Python Django project implementing it's proprietary Plugin model, along with additional models for commercializing the service.

 ### API end points